 Your Three Most Meaningful Experiences

-Out of your 15 activities, you should check off three “most meaningful” experiences that you feel had the greatest impact on you personally and explain them in 1,325 characters each — an extra 625 characters.
+Out of your 15 activities, you should check off three “most meaningful” experiences that you feel had the greatest impact on you personally and explain them in the 700 character limit plus an additional 1,325 for this section.
 This is your opportunity to show off your strengths.
 Your most meaningful experiences should be: